-Hot Yoga is a form of moderate exercise & is often associated with the style devised by Bikram Choudhury.
-The temperature of the room varies typically between 30 °C and 40 °C with up to 40% humidity.
-While doing hot yoga, your body is producing sweat because of the extremities of the temperatures.
+Hot Yoga is a form of moderate exercise with the temperature of the room varying typically between 30 °C and 40 °C with up to 40% humidity.

 Hot Yoga involves both static holds and flow, which both lengthens and contracts specific muscle groups.
 Hot Yoga can be used for a variety of different reasons: to improve flexibility, suppleness, relaxation, meditation, recovery from injury or recovery from more physically intense activity.

-No matter the reasons, hot yoga as exploded in popularity since the early 2000’s & is no longer considered an exclusively female endeavour.
+No matter the reasons, hot yoga has exploded in popularity since the early 2000’s & is no longer considered an exclusively female endeavour.

 Many of our yoga practitioners come from various backgrounds including GAA, Triathlon, Running, CrossFit and recreational physical activity.
 We use many variations of poses & flows during our classes which help teach balance, unilateral strength & mastery of simple movements.